 The Board President is the official spokesperson for the School Board.
 The Superintendent is the District's chief spokesperson.
-The Superintendent or designee shall plan and implement a District public relations program that will:
+The Board, in collaboration with the Superintendent or designee, shall plan and implement a District public relations program that will:

 - 1. Develop community understanding of school operation. - 2.
-Gather community attitudes and desires for the District. - 3.
-Secure adequate financial support for a sound educational program. - 4.
-Help the community feel a more direct responsibility for the quality of education provided by their schools. - 5.
-Earn the community's good will, respect, and confidence. - 6.
+Gather community attitudes and desires for the District.

+3. Ensure adequate financial support for a sound educational program.

+- 4. Help the community feel a more direct responsibility for the quality of education provided by their schools. - 5.
+Earn the community's goodwill, respect, and trust. - 6.
 Promote a genuine spirit of cooperation between the school and the community. - 7.
-Keep the news media accurately informed. - 8.
-Coordinate with the District Safety Coordinator to provide accurate and timely information to the appropriate individuals during an emergency.
+Keep the news media and community accurately informed.